 If you want even smaller builds, you can go for mini ITX boards.
 These have a dimension of only 6.7 x 6.7 inches

-You just need a decent motherbord that is capable of supporting the latest processor and has support for sufficient amount of RAM.
+As a bare minimum though, you just need a decent motherboard that is capable of supporting the latest processor and has support for sufficient amount of RAM.

-The choice usually boils down to how many PCIe slots you need and what kind of form factor you prefer.
-We recommend you ditch ATX and go for mATX whenever possible.
-And if you want an even compact build, go for mini ITX, albeit at a premium.
+The choice usually boils down to what chipset you want to go for, how many PCIe slots you need, do you need the thunderbolt 3 port, how many SSD slots you need and what kind of form factor you prefer.
+We recommend you ditch ATX and go for mATX IF budget is a concern.
+And if you want an even compact build, go for mini ITX, albeit at slightly higher premium.